vyentei/vyentei.github.io/pages/INDEX.md

 it's design is to create a sans-serif variable-width font with easily distinguishable I, |, 1, and l characters and free with permissive licensing.

-Vyentei (IPA: vyânt̪e) is a made up word, but also has a meaning in the conlang Zatei (IPA: zat̪e) - another creation of Jeryn's; it's a combination of the words "vyen" (to discern, decipher), and "tei" (magic).
+Vyentei (IPA: vjentɛɪ) is a made up word, but also has a meaning in the conlang Zatei (IPA: zɑtɛɪ) - another creation of Jeryn's; it's a combination of the words "vyen" (to discern, decipher), and "tei" (magic).

 [The Vyentei font source files and related tools are available on GitHub](https://github.com/vyentei/vyentei)